wd5gnr/Elf-RcForth/readme.md

 XXXX

 To create an array, you can use the comma or c, operators.
-However, unlike normal Forth, you must do it on a second line.
-Suppose you want to create an array with 1, 2, 3 in it:

-VARIABLE numbers
+This has changed recently to be more like normal Forth.

-number 1 , 2 , 3 ,
+VARIABLE MYARRAY 1 , 2 , 3 , 4 ,

-Note that the last comma actually allocates one more location.
-You could use swap ! instead.

-The c, is similar but allocates an extra byte
+Note the spaces around the commas and that there is one at the end which will create one extra cell.

+SEE MYARRAY
+VARIABLE MYARRAY
+0x08 ALLOT
+0x01 MYARRAY 0x00 + !
+0x02 MYARRAY 0x02 + !
+0x03 MYARRAY 0x04 + !
+0x04 MYARRAY 0x06 + !
+0x00 MYARRAY 0x08 + !

 You can also use ALLOT but this is now in bytes not words.
 Use CELLS or just multiply by 2: